naturalis/barcode-phylogenetic-diversity/README.md

 **Executing the workflow**

 1. Open your terminal and export your API key for access to Galaxy
-2. Create/conda activate the virtual environment 'barcode-phylogenetic-diversity' (will export yaml at some point)
+2. Conda create and activate the virtual environment 'barcode-phylogenetic-diversity' with environment.yml
-3. Navigate to 'src' folder
+3. Navigate to 'src' directory
 4. Run snakemake

-**Still under construction**

-- dada2 tool is not implemented yet
-- bin/galaxy_paste.py needs to handle multiple inputs
-- bin/visualize.R needs tinkering and is not integrated yet